particle-iot/docs/src/content/reference/device-os/firmware.md

 For devices without BLE capabilities (Gen 2 devices), the data matrix only contains the serial number.

 Note that older Photon, P1, Electron, and E Series modules do not have a serial number sticker.
-Older Electron an E Series with a "u-blox" sticker have the IMEI encoded in a 2D barcord.
+Older Electron an E Series with a "u-blox" sticker have the IMEI encoded in a 2D barcode.
 P0 modules (including the Photon) have an USI manufacturing code which is not easily mapped to any Particle identifier.

 ### ICCID